 TOTAL Copyright © 2019 by Winter Guard International, Inc. (WGI).
 All rights reserved.
-No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval systems, without permission in writing from the part of this document may be reproduced or transmitted in any form or by any ns, electronic or mechanical, including photocopying, recording, or by any
+No part of this document may be reproduced or transmitted in any form or by any 200 means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval systems, without permission in writing from the 200 nublishers Published by Winter Guard International Inc. Dayton OH